LEMUR LOVE

 Picture

 Sibylle (a native German now living in Los Angeles) is passionate about conservation.
 In 2019, she fulfilled her life-long dream of traveling to Madagascar and seeing lemurs in the wild.
 This trip, which was facilitated by Monkeys and Mountains Travel (and followed ALL of Lemur Love's recommendations for ethical interactions with only wild lemurs), visited a remote small private primary school, called La Marmaille.
 This school was built by and is run by a local woman who was dismayed by how few rural Malagasy children could read.
-Environmentalism is integral to this school's curriculum, but they are limited by a lack of physical space for teaching the 300 children who attend.
-Sibylle will be fundraising for Lemur Love, in order to build common room at La Marmaille, which will be used for (among other things) increasing environmental education within the curriculum.
+Environmentalism is integral to this school's curriculum, but they are limited by a lack of resources, including sufficient food for students.
+Together with Lemur Love, Sibylle's initiatives have resulted in a new school building, over 20000 lunches served to undernourished students, and aid to vulnerable families of school children during COVID.
+Sybille is also a 2022 Lemur Love Conservation Partner.

 Lemur Love is a small US-based non-profit organization (501(c)(3)) that conducts scientific research and